dlab-berkeley/Copilot-Fundamentals/README.md

 After this workshop, you will be able to:

-1. Set-up and navigate Visual Studio Code
+1. Set-up and navigate Visual Studio Code.

-2. Take advantage of the main functionalities of GitHub Copilot for coding
+2. Take advantage of the main functionalities of GitHub Copilot for coding.

-3. Understand some of the strengths and weaknesses of AI coding assistants
+3. Understand some of the strengths and weaknesses of AI coding assistants.

 **⚠️ You must have an active subscription to GitHub Copilot to follow the material in this workshop** &mdash; though you may attend even if you do not.
 If you are a student or teacher, you can apply for free Github Copilot (see information [here](copilot_and_vscode_setup.md)); the application is easy, however **it can take a few days to process (GitHub warns it can even take up to two weeks &mdash; though we have found it generally takes 2-3 days)**.
 Otherwise, you will have to pay for a subscription which starts at $10/month (plans available [here](https://github.com/features/copilot/plans)).
 If this is your first time using Copilot, you can also start a 30 day free trial.